nychealth/covid-vaccine-data/README.md

 # COVID-19 Vaccination Data
-This report contains data on COVID-19 vaccinations administered to adults ages 18 in New York City vaccinating facilities.
+This repository contains data on COVID-19 vaccinations administered by New York City (NYC) vaccinating facilities and reported to the Citywide Immunization Registry (CIR).
+Data on the demographic characteristics of people vaccinated are restricted to adults aged 18 years and older.
 You can view a visualization of these data on the [Health Department’s COVID-19 Vaccines Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data-vaccines.page).

-Data on this page come from the Citywide Immunization Registry (CIR).
+The CIR keeps immunization records for all city residents throughout their lives.
 COVID-19 vaccination data are reported by vaccinating facilities to the CIR and may be delayed.
-Data are updated daily and include all vaccinations administered and reported up to and including the day before.
+Data are updated daily and include all vaccinations administered and reported up to the previous day.
 Data are preliminary and subject to change.
 ***

 ## This README includes: